They call Yamal Peninsula in Siberia, Russia the end of the world. However, the world is not a square! It is an egg ;-)

 You can share this page about Yamal Peninsula with your services through the following buttons.
 If you do not have a service, register and have fun enjoying some of those social networks.

-This page about Yamal Peninsula is empowered by "Site Build It" on the bar at the bottom of the page.
+This page about Yamal Peninsula is empowered by "Solo Build It" on the bar at the bottom of the page.